alanjones2/ajbooks/README.md

 You can download it from this repo.
 It comes as a **PDF** for printing or displaying on a large screen or an **EPUB** for your tablet, phone or ereader.
 All of the code in the book and the data files that are used are also available here.

-If the book is useful please consider a contribution with the link at the bottom of this page.
+If the book is useful please consider a contribution with the link at the bottom of this page (I hope you might consider that the book is worth a couple of coffees).

 Right-click on the appropriate links and 'Save link as...' to download.